 The graduation from C to D cups can be surprising at times.
 I’ve found there is a bit of gray area between C cups and D cups, and that’s mostly because the two cup sizes generally include those with similar band sizes.
 The distinction between D and DD cups can get even foggier.
 If you remember, we talked about band size earlier and how it customizes the fit and support level of your bra in addition to the cup size.
 The band size can also give you a bit of wiggle room in terms of cup size, and I see most of that happening between C, D and DD cups.
 This is also known as your bra sister size and often comes in handy if your regular bra size isn’t in stock or you want to try different cup and band size combinations for a more customized fit.

 If C cups are the midpoint or medium breast size indicator on the cup size scale, then D cups mark the transition towards larger breasts and DD cups are the exact opposite of A cups.
 You see, C cups are quite versatile and, like B cups, tend to fit nicely into a diverse selection of bra styles while still looking natural in shape and proportional to the body.
-On the other hand, to my ladies with lovely, large D cups or DD cups, you are blessed to have the natural breast size most women only dream of and emulate with their push up bras.
+On the other hand, to my ladies with lovely, large D cups or DD cups, you’re blessed with the size push-up bras were designed to emulate.
 Take care of them, support them and, most importantly, flaunt them!

 Best Bra for D Cups: My rule is that larger cup sizes should be met with more support.
 For D cups, I recommend a supportive underwire bra to keep those D cups lightly lifted and securely in place all day long.
 Thankfully, Leonisa has the most comfortable underwire bras on the planet in an impressive range of styles.